vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 The [ppo_procgen.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo_procgen.py) has the following features:

-* For playing Atari games.
-It uses convolutional layers and common atari-based pre-processing techniques.
+* For the procgen environments
-* Works with the Atari's pixel `Box` observation space of shape `(210, 160, 3)`
+* Uses IMPALA-style neural network
 * Works with the `Discrete` action space